Last updated Tuesday 25 February 2020 at 16:20

 Clearing snow and ice from pavements

 There's no law stopping you from clearing snow and ice on the pavement outside your home or from public spaces.
-Advice and information is available on www.gov.uk
+The yellow grit bins are there for residents to use on local trouble spots – please use the salt sensibly, as a thin layer is usually all that is needed to be effective.
+Advice and information is available on www.gov.uk.

 Frozen Pipes - Top Tips from Dŵr Cymru Welsh Water